craftcms/docs/docs/commerce/5.x/upgrade.md

 ### Sales

 Upgraded projects that had at least one [sale](system/sales.md) configured will retain access to the sales feature.
-New projects, however, should use the new [catalog pricing](system/pricing-rules.md) engine.
+New projects, however, only have access to the new [catalog pricing](system/pricing-rules.md) engine.

+Until you’ve cleared out _all_ existing sales, the **Pricing Rules** tab will be hidden from the **Store Management** navigation.
+Inversely, if a store has _no_ sales (as is the case with fresh installs), the **Sales** tab will be hidden.

 ## Templates